spandyacsis/Crisis-Funding/Budget Materials PDF download/README.txt

 5. UPDATE THE PDF ARCHIVE

 Open Adobe Acrobat Pro, which most computers seem to already have.
 Navigate to Tools > Document Processing > Full Text Index with Catalog.
 You want to open index, then point it at "Complete Archive.pdx" in "G:/Defense Budget Documents/AutoDownloaded Archive".
-Update the archive by selecting the AutoDownloaded Archive folder, which will include all PDFs in the subfolders.
-This will take about an hour to run.
+Update the archive by selecting the folder for each source (Army, Navy, AirForce, Comptroller), which will include all PDFs in the subfolders.
+Choose build archive (not rebuild, which will take longer).
+This will take some time to run, possibly even overnight.